 Australian Human Rights Commission ‘Implementing OPCAT in Australia’ report 2020

 The Office notes the AHRC’s report and specific recommendations.
-We will work with the AGD and the Australian NPM network (when it is established) to consider if and how these recommendations might be implemented.
+We will work with AGD and the Australian NPM Network to consider if and how these recommendations might be implemented.

 Under OPCAT, NPMs are expected to provide regular public reporting about their monitoring activities, observations and recommendations to address risks of ill treatment of people in places of detention.